afterwind-io/preprocessor-loader/README.md

 ### `verbose`

-> type: `boolean`
+> type: `boolean` | `{ escapeComments?: boolean; }`
 >
 > default: `false`

 Preserve all directive comments and omitted lines as comments.
 Basically for debugging purpose.
+Note that the normal comments remain as-is(except padding).

 Given: